History of physics: India and China

 The Hindu-Arabic numeral system.
 The inscriptions on the edicts of Ashoka (3rd century BCE) display this number system being used by the Imperial Mauryas.

-Important physical and mathematical traditions also existed in ancient Chinese and Indian sciences.
+Important physical and mathematical traditions also existed in ancient Indian and Chinese sciences.

 Star maps by the 11th century Chinese polymath Su Song are the oldest known woodblock-printed star maps to have survived to the present day.
 This example, dated 1092, employs the cylindricalequirectangular projection.

-In Indian philosophy, Maharishi Kanada was the first to systematically develop a theory of atomism around 200 BCE though some authors have allotted him an earlier era in the 6th century BCE.
+In Indian philosophy, Kanada (6th-2nd century BCE) was the first to systematically develop a philosophical idea of atomism.
 It was further elaborated by the Buddhist atomists Dharmakirti and Dignāga during the 1st millennium CE.
-Pakudha Kaccayana, a 6th-century BCE Indian philosopher and contemporary of Gautama Buddha, had also propounded ideas about the atomic constitution of the material world.
-The Vaisheshika school of philosophers believed that an atom was a mere point in space.
-It was also first to depict relations between motion and force applied.
-Indian theories about the atom are greatly abstract and enmeshed in philosophy as they were based on logic and not on personal experience or experimentation.
+The Vaisheshika school of philosophers believed the atom is an indestructible and indivisible particle of matter because it is a state at which no measurement can be attributed.
+Indian theories about the atom are greatly abstract and enmeshed in philosophy, as they were based on logic and not on personal experience or experimentation.

-In Indian astronomy, Aryabhata's Aryabhatiya (499 CE) proposed the Earth's rotation, while Nilakantha Somayaji (1444–1544) of the Kerala school of astronomy and mathematics proposed a semi-heliocentric model resembling the Tychonic system.
+With the arrival of Hellenistic astronomy in India through trade and cultural contacts, Indian astronomy entered a new phase during the early centuries CE.
+Earlier indigenous traditions, such as those recorded in the Vedāṅga Jyotiṣa, provided calendrical foundations, while Greek astronomical models were later integrated by scholars including Āryabhaṭa, Varāhamihira, and Brahmagupta. Āryabhaṭa notably improved methods for calculating planetary motions and eclipses.
+In the 12th century, the Indian astronomer Bhāskara II developed a method for determining a planet's instantaneous speed by calculating an instantaneous Sine-difference as proportional to the Cosine of the planet's anomaly, as an approximation to its apparent motion.
+This method was similar to Ptolemy's treatment of variations in planetary speed, although Ptolemy's method used geometrical models and chord calculations rather than Bhāskara's use of sine and cosine differences.
+In the later medieval period, the Kerala school of astronomy and mathematics made significant contributions to astronomy through refined observational techniques and more accurate calculations of planetary motions and eclipses.
+Among its prominent scholars was Nilakantha Somayaji (1444–1544), who proposed a semi-heliocentric model of the Solar System that bears similarities to the Tychonic system.

+One of the earliest known written descriptions of the pinhole image appears in the Mozi dating to the 4th century BC.
+The work is traditionally attributed to Mozi (c.
+470–391 BC) where he describes how light passing through a small aperture produces an inverted image, an early observation of the camera obscura principle.

 The study of magnetism in Ancient China dates to the 4th century BCE (in the Book of the Devil Valley Master).
 A main contributor to this field was Shen Kuo (1031–1095), a polymath and statesman who was the first to describe the magnetic-needle compass used for navigation, as well as establishing the concept of true north.
 In optics, Shen Kuo independently developed a camera obscura.